 The TELPAS composite results indicate a student's overall level of English language proficiency and are determined from the student's listening, speaking, reading, and writing proficiency ratings.
-Each domain rating is weighted, as shown in Table 6.3.
-These weights were used for the first time in 2014, and used through spring 2017.
+Each domain rating is weighted, as shown in Table 7.3.
+These weights were used for the first time in 2014.

-Table 6.3.
+Table 7.3.
 Weights of the Language Domains in TELPAS Composite Ratings

-Listening Listening Speaking Writing 10% 10% 50% 30%
+Year Listening Speaking Reading Writing 2014 10% 10% 50% 30%